MultiX-Amsterdam/data-science-book-uva/index.md

   - [Lecture 1](lectures/lec1): Course introduction, as well as demonstrations of data science's social impact
   - [Lecture 2](lectures/lec2): Fundamentals of data science techniques (e.g., table operations, classification, regression)
   - [Practice 1](https://multix.io/python-warm-up/): Python programming warm-up with Pandas and Numpy
-  - Seminar 1: Work on Practice 1
+  - There is no seminar for this week.
+But you should work on Practice 1.
 - Week 2
   - [Lecture 3](lectures/lec3): Decision Tree and Random Forest for structured data processing
   - [Lecture 4](lectures/lec4): Tutorial of the structured data processing module (using Jupyter Notebook)